zhenyanghua/pannellum-tour-maker/README.md

 ```

 # Big To Do
-10. Create preview thumnails in backend queue service.
-11. Use thumnails in preview instead of pannellum.
 7. provide a backend service and UI to upload zipped tour to an existing tour.
 8. provide a backend service and UI to remove scenes and their related multi-res images from the server.
 9. Add Security